puppetlabs/puppetdb/documentation/api/query/v4/aggregate-event-counts.markdown

 ### Response Format

-The response is a single JSON map containing aggregated event-count information and a `total` for how many event-count results were aggregated.
+The response is an array of JSON maps containing the summarize_by parameter, aggregated event-count information and a `total` for how many event-count results were aggregated.

-    {
+    [ {
+        "summarize_by": "containing_class",
         "successes": 2,
         "failures": 0,
         "noops": 0,
         "skips": 1,
         "total": 3
-    }
+    } ]

 ### Examples